 2. Conduct Prospect Research

 These indicators show that your prospect is committed to giving their money and time to causes they care about.
+Your donor relationships can tell you which fundraising initiative will be most impactful.

 3. Decide on the Fundraising Campaign to Execute

-This calendar can guide your day-to-day operations and keep your team focused on the campaign goals.
+This fundraising calendar can guide your day-to-day operations and keep your team focused on the campaign fundraising goals.
 Share this fundraising calendar across the different departments of your nonprofit to keep everyone in the loop.

 4. Create a Gift Range Chart